proximasan/captioonr/README.md

 ---

 added a few more features:
+- you can navigate with the left and right arrow keys now
+- CMD+S or CTRL+S to save, or check "save when moving" to automatically save when... moving
 - backup all txt-files of the opened folder to another folder
 - find and remove
 - find and replace